Flow / Admins / Developers

 Flow Builder is built using modern internet technologies, unlike the previous Cloud Flow Designer (which was built on Flash and was not able to work on mobile devices).

-These are the types of flows you can create:
+There is an ever-growing list of Flow types that you can create in Flow Builder.
+These are the key types of flows you can create:

 • Scheduled Flow: Launches a flow in the background at a scheduled time and frequency.